 Copiapoa knizei, Rebutia cintia

 Cintia knizei, also known as Rebutia cintia, is a dwarf cactus with a globose stems up to 2 inches (5 cm) in diameter.
-The color of the stems can vary from olive-green to purple to brown, depending on the season and the amount of sun and water.
+The color of the stems can vary, depending on season and amount of sun and water, from olive-green to purple or brown.
 The tuberous, carrot-like roots grow up to 4 inches (10 cm) long.
 The areoles are sunken between the podaria and are woolly with no spines.
-The flowers are yellow, up to 1.6 inches (4 cm) in diameter and appear in spring on the stem tip.
+Flowers are yellow, up to 1.6 inches (4 cm) in diameter, and appear in spring on the stem tip.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).